Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Methodology

 { }

-For the choice setting, we select multiple choice packages with six different trade-off ratios, which will be introduced below.
+For socio-demographic factors, we set the levels according to the 2023 U.S. Census and related literature of human VOT.
+On travel purpose, we set four different levels ranging from leisure travel to business travel according to existing VOT meta-analyses \citep{meta2009,binsuwadan2023income} to cover a wide range of factors and facilitate comparison with human benchmarks.
+The income levels are set according to the 2023 historical income tables of households issued by the U.S. Census Bureau \citep{CensusBureau2023_HistIncomeHH}.
+The education levels' descriptions are also selected according to the standard of the U.S. Census.
+For age, we establish two distinct levels representing younger and older travelers, two group chosen for comparison due to the existing research on their travel behavior \citep{malokin2021millennials}.
+For the choice setting, we differentiate the levels by selecting multiple choice packages with six different trade-off ratios.
 In SP surveys, the trade-off ratio, defined as the absolute ratio of the cost difference to the time difference between alternatives, has been shown to affect the results \citep{fowkes1988,hess2018}.
-Holding other designs consistent, it has a positive influence on the estimated human VOT \cite{hess2018}.
-Therefore, in this factorial design, we construct multiple choice packages with different average trade-off ratios to examine the sensitivity of LLM to it.
-We adjust the trade-off ratios of the choice package in \Cref{tab:choices} by rescaling the travel costs in the alternatives.
-This maintains the original choice structure while creating a new package more aligned with current economic and transportation conditions.
-Based on the typical express lane tolls in California (e.g., I-10, I-110, ranging from \$0.10/mile non-peak to \$0.35/mile peak) and the average U.S. commuting time (26.8 minutes in 2023 \cite{census_commute2023}), we modify the travel costs in the choice sets accordingly and keep the travel times unchanged.
-The new choice package, presented in \Cref{tab:newset}, preserves the two multi-alternative choice task structures, with an average trade-off ratio of approximately \$29.1/h among alternatives.

-Using the new choice setting from \Cref{tab:newset} as a baseline, we generate several additional choice packages with varying trade-off ratios by scaling the travel costs.
+Therefore, in this factorial design, we construct multiple choice packages with different average trade-off ratios to examine the sensitivity of LLM to the choice setting.
+We adjust the trade-off ratios of choice package 1 in \Cref{tab:allchoices} by rescaling the travel costs in the alternatives.
+Based on the typical express lane tolls in California (ranging from \$0.10/mile non-peak to \$0.35/mile peak) and the average U.S. commuting time (26.8 minutes in 2023 census \citep{census_commute2023}), we modify the travel costs in the choice sets accordingly and keep the travel times unchanged.
+The new choice package, presented in choice packages 4 in \Cref{tab:allchoices}, preserves the two multi-alternative choice task structures, with an average trade-off ratio of approximately \$29.1/h among alternatives.
+Next, to create further variations in trade-off ratio, we generate several additional choice packages with varying trade-off ratios by scaling the travel costs.
 Specifically, we multiply the costs by $\frac{1}{3}$, $\frac{2}{3}$, 1, $\frac{4}{3}$, and $\frac{5}{3}$.
 This yields five distinct average trade-off ratios: \$9.7/h, \$19.4/h, \$29.1/h, \$38.8/h, and \$48.5/h.
-The choice package with the average trade-off ratio of \$29.1/h is presented in \Cref{tab:newset} as an example.
-These five new choice packages and the original package in \cite{calfee2001} form the six levels of choice setting in \Cref{tab:factor}.
+These five choice settings are presented in choice packages 2, 3, 4, 5, and 6 in \Cref{tab:allchoices}, respectively, and together with the trade-off ratio in \cite{calfee2001}, form the six levels of trade-off ratios in our full factorial design.